kritika-jain06/kritikajain-demo/README.md

 # kritikajain-demo
-This is my Git repository
+This is my first Git repository auther - kritika jain